melodyhway/Analysis-of-Nonprofit-Donations/README.md

 #### Digging Deeper into May and December

 Donations/donation volume peaked in May 2025 and it seems that a portion of donations were made in support of the Chef Gala to support educational and workforce programs.
 This graph shows how the Chef Gala accounted for $261,510 of donations made during May 2025.
+However, it only accounts for a small portion of the total May donations.

 <img width="2116" height="1642" alt="Sheet 36 (1)" src="https://github.com/user-attachments/assets/72860ab1-561b-4bea-89e8-8c8f1c3ab3a9" />

 * We see that there was a total of 181 donations made towards the chef gala accounting for 19% of donations made during May 2025.
 The other 81% are other donation types not accounted for in the Chef Gala function.
-* The high volume of donations is explained by the Chef Gala where donations made were likely made by in small amounts through ticket sales or merchandise sales.
+* The high volume of donations is explained by the Chef Gala where donations made were likely made in small amounts through ticket sales or merchandise sales.

-*

 # Donor Insights